 There is no difference between thermal grease and thermal paste.
 Both are just different words.

 Thermal pads are far easier to install than thermal paste, and you can’t go wrong with them.
-However, there is a risk of over-applying the paste to someone unfamiliar with the technique or unsure about how much to apply.
+However, there is a risk of over-applying the paste to someone unfamiliar with the technique or unsure how much to apply.
 In contrast to thermal pads, an adequately placed thermal paste has the potential to be a considerably superior heat conductor.
-Therefore, we recommend using thermal pads when in doubt about how much thermal paste to use or if you think the procedure is too sensitive.
+Therefore, we recommend using thermal pads when you doubt how much thermal paste to use or if you think the procedure is too sensitive.
 As a result, thermal paste is a superior option if you’re willing to execute the strategy.

 Conclusion